Ukraine nuclear agency thickens plot over alleged dirty bomb - NewsBreak

 It called on the International Atomic Energy Agency to assess what was going on.

-Soon after Russia’s Feb.
-24 invasion of Ukraine, its U.N. ambassador, Vassily Nebenzia, claimed that secret American labs in Ukraine were engaged in biological warfare — a charge denied by the U.S. and Ukraine.

-Russia has called a Security Council meeting Thursday on Ukraine's biological laboratories and its allegations.

-The Kremlin has insisted that its warning of a purported Ukrainian plan to use a dirty bomb should be taken seriously and criticized Western nations for shrugging it off.
+The Kremlin has insisted that its warning of a purported Ukrainian plan to use a dirty bomb radioactive device should be taken seriously and criticized the Western nations for shrugging it off.

 Speaking during a conference call with reporters, Peskov added: “We again emphasize the grave danger posed by the plans hatched by the Ukrainians.”